Progress and tradition collide in Poland's green oases

 This rural idyll is right in the centre of Warsaw and that makes it a prime real estate spot.

-A calculation based on market data from real estate firm Colliers International shows that if a garden in central Warsaw were available for residential development, the smallest plot could sell for 165,000 euros, and probably several times more depending on the number of floors in the planned building.
+A calculation based on market data from real estate firm Colliers International shows that if a garden in central Warsaw were available for residential development, the smallest plot could sell for 165,000 euros (130,000 pounds), and probably several times more depending on the number of floors in the planned building.

 For now that price exists in theory only.
 Developers cannot touch the allotments, also known as community gardens, because they have special protected status under Polish law.